Lonnie Hanzon: Career

+A largely self-educated artist, he made his own costumes and sets.
+In 2010 he won first place in the Paper Fashion Show put on by The One Club For Creativity Denver (formerly Art Directors Club of Denver).

-Hanzon's window dressings garnered local, and then national attention, and led to commissions for increasingly larger and more complex interior and exterior commercial design projects and installations.
-His Christmas window display 12/25: A Holiday Store in Omaha in 1987 was the first for which retailers were charged admission to control crowds.
-He uses a variety of materials including "fabric, steel, glass, sugar, paint, foam, music, water, and electricity".
+His Christmas window display in Omaha in 1987 was the first for which retailers were charged a one dollar admission to control crowds.

-Hanzon went on to design major public works and commissioned displays throughout the 90s to the present, including installations in Hong Kong where he did the Christmas decorations for a mall that measured 1000000 ft2.
-At the time it was the largest such holiday installation in Hong Kong's history.
+Using LED, halogen bulbs, fiber optic lights and other light sources, Hanzon designed Christmas light displays for Denver's Parade of Lights and for a large mall in Hong Kong, which was at the time the largest holiday light array in Hong Kong.
 He also did work in Houston, Dallas, Las Vegas, and, most frequently, in Colorado.
 In addition to his "Evolution of the Ball" display at Coors Field, Hanzon has produced other installations throughout Colorado including at the Red Rocks Community College, Kenneth King Performing Arts Center, Denver Botanic Gardens, and Olde Town Arvada.

-Hanzon directed and designed the revitalization and renovation of Denver's downtown holiday scene between 1998 and 2000.
-He installed displays on the mile-long Pedestrian Mall in historic Larimer Square and Union Station, and around Lower Downtown.
-He held the title of wizard in residence and creative director at the Museum of Outdoor Arts during which time he designed the Hudson Holiday display at the Hudson Gardens and Events Center in Littleton in 2009 and 2010.
+He installed displays on the mile-long pedestrian mall that included 22 artists. in Larimer Square and around Lower Downtown.
+He has been called "a bit of a wizard" in residence and creative director at the Museum of Outdoor Arts during which time he designed the Hudson Holiday display at the Hudson Gardens and Events Center in Littleton in 2009 and 2010.
 Hanzon also rebuilt the annual Parade of Lights in Denver by creating 13 new electrical floats with the idea of creating a narrative through visual art.

 Film and television

-Hanzon headlined three HGTV holiday specials, from 2003 to 2005, that featured his work on Neiman Marcus' annual holiday extravaganza.
+Hanzon was involved with a HGTV holiday special, and a Neiman Marcus' annual holiday season window displays.
 A 2008 window display he designed for a store in Cherry Creek North was featured on a special holiday windows program on HGTV.
-He also hosted HGTV's Holiday Windows Specials in 2006 and 2009, a program produced by High Noon Entertainment.
 In 2005, The Food Network aired a special in which Hanzon took the ultimate BBQ Rig Design Challenge.